Silvia Balletti

-Zanetta Rosa Benozzi Balletti (27 June 1701, in Toulouse – 16 September 1758), known under her stage name Silvia Balletti, was an Italian actress.
-She was active at the Troupe de Regente of Luigi Riccoboni at the Comédie-Italienne in Paris 1716–1758.
+Silvia Balletti (born Zanetta Rosa Benozzi; 27 June 1701 in Toulouse, Languedoc – 16 September 1758 in Paris), known under her stage name Silvia, was an actress who was the daughter of actors from the Republic of Venice but lived her whole life in France.
+She was active in the Troupe de Regente of Luigi Riccoboni at the Comédie-Italienne in Paris 1716–1758.

-She was the star of the Italian theatre in Paris and regarded as a superior interpreter of the plays by Pierre de Marivaux.
+She became the star of the Italian theatre in Paris and was regarded as a superior interpreter of the plays by Pierre de Marivaux.
 She mainly played the part of heroine in Commedia dell'arte, Silvia.
 Casanova belonged to her admirers.

 Life

-Silvia Balletti was born to the Italian actors Giuseppe Tortoriti (Pascariello), Antonio Benozzi and Clara Mascara, who belonged to a Venetian theatre company active in Toulouse since the banishment of the Comédie Italienne from Paris in 1697.
+Silvia Balletti was born to the Italian actors Antonio Benozzi and Clara Mascara, who belonged to a Venetian theatre company active in Toulouse since the banishment of the Comédie Italienne from Paris in 1697.
 In 1716, she belonged to the first actors engaged when the Comedie Italienne was reestablished in Paris.
 Her career up to that point is not known, but it is presumed that she must have had experience, since she would not otherwise have been hired to take part in the opening performance before the regent of 18 May 1716.
 She made a success, and became the theater's star in heroine parts.